johnfkraus/complete-guide-to-elasticsearch/03-Managing_Documents/36-importing-data-with-curl.md

-# Importing data with cURL
+## Lesson 36 - Importing data with cURL

 ### Navigating to bulk file directory